hamogu/doc/source/Reference/tools.rst

    Converts MARX output to SAOSAC DPDE format.

    This2dpde tool converts the contents of a |marx| simulation output directory into a Mission Support Team DPDE format, SAOSAC compatible rayfile.
-The DPDE format is described in the MST SAOSAC documentation available online at: http://hea-www.harvard.edu/MST.
    Using marx2dpde, users can create rayfiles capable of being processed by the MST’s SAOSAC raytrace model.
 The connections between SAOSAC and MARX are described in more detail in :ref:`saosac`.
 Alternatively, the ``--dump`` option may be used with marx2dpde to print out the